Songwriting requires taking control of your time, your emotions and your habits… and it takes planning.

 Work On Something Else For Now

 I wrote the first draft of this article, shot the cover photo and edited three video scripts this morning… all before a scheduled afternoon road trip to get out of my music cave and do something different.
 Panda, aka “Mr. Friendly” needed to go out for a walk, of course he had to visit with all of the roofers and check if they had any extra sandwiches.
-I chatted with the foreman who will be doing an odd job for me tomorrow for a crazy good price and he also told me a story that will likely become a song.
+I chatted with the foreman who will be doing an odd job for me tomorrow for a crazy good price and he also told me a story that could be an interesting song.
 Sometimes you have to roll with it!

 Find an Alternate Solution